 Cupping is a type of therapeutic technique within the Chinese medicine (TCM) framework.
 In this article I will introduce you to the basic concepts and discuss the various benefits and effects.

 When you think about it, cupping is actually a type of reverse massage.
-In a western massage such as Deep Tissue, pressure is applied via fingers and elbows to get muscle fibres to release.
+In a western massage such as Deep Tissue, pressure is applied via fingers and elbows to get muscle fibres to "release" or let go.
 In this way fibres are squeezed by the applied pressure pushing blood in and lactic acid out - in a manner of speekiang.
 Cupping uses a moderate vacuum to pull the skin thus spreading the underlying fibres apart to allow blood to flow through nourishing them so in case of muscles the J junction fibres release.

 In Fire Cups I use a small alcohol fire to briefly heat the air inside a specially designed glass "cup" and then places it quickly on the skin thus sealing the cup.
 As the air cools it contracts and creates a vacuum.

 Cups are placed over the area of body that is deficient, in excess or over an acupoint* as needed.
 The amount or vacuum and the time taken allow a practitioner to achieve many different results.
 At times I would follow with moxa to help expel cold cold present in the channel or point all in the context of a Chinese medicine, Japanese therapy or Shiatsu treatments.

 Many types of cups have been invented some that don't use fire at all such as in Japanese Needle therapy.
 These make use of a small attachable pump to draw the air out and create suction.
 These are known as Korean Cups.

-It take a while to get proficient at but the simplicity allows me to focus more on the treatment and not on the tools.
+It takes a while to get proficient at but the simplicity allows me to focus more on the treatment and not on the tools.